sparksis/open-notebook/flux/README.md

 ## Volumes and Persistent Storage

-The deployment uses `hostPath` volumes to persist data.
+The deployments use `hostPath` volumes to persist data.
 **This is not recommended for production environments.**
-You should update the `deployment.yaml` to use `PersistentVolumeClaim` for production.
+You should update the deployment files to use `PersistentVolumeClaim` for production.

 The following volumes are defined:

+-   `open-notebook-deployment.yaml`:
     -   `notebook-data`: Stores the application data.
 Mapped to `/app/data` in the container.
+-   `surrealdb-deployment.yaml`:
     -   `surreal-data`: Stores the SurrealDB data.
 Mapped to `/mydata` in the container.

-You need to update the `hostPath` in the `deployment.yaml` to point to the actual paths on your host machine.
+You need to update the `hostPath` in the deployment files to point to the actual paths on your host machine.